Pleated or Flat Front? Top or Side Pockets?

 “Should I buy pleated pants or pants with a flat front?”
 "Western top pockets or side pockets?"
 "Classic fit or slim fit?"
 If you have an average build, you’ll look well in all styles and it’s just a matter of preference.
-Unfortunately many of us are anything but average.
+Unfortunately, many of us are anything but average.

 Here are some guidelines to help you find the best look depending on your body shape:

 RECTANGLE SHAPE If you have broad shoulders, heavy upper legs and a large backside a pleated pant will balance out your frame.
+Check out our classic fit Van and Tee models under Shop by Style.
 Our pleated slacks also have more fabric in the seat and thighs than our flat front pants, which makes the pleated model roomier and more comfortable.
 Sansabelt pleated pants have 2-reverse pleats, so the pleats face out to the sides, rather than in towards the zipper, so there is no bulk.
 Outward-facing-pleats also keep the fabric from bunching up when you sit.

 APPLE SHAPE If your belly is the biggest part of your body, a flat front is your best friend, especially if the pockets are placed just below the waistband.
 You'll want to select western pockets or the Bing or Par style under Shop by Style.
-This style gives you a slim line up and down with no side pockets to pop out when you stand and no pleats to draw attention to your middle.
+This style gives you a slim line up and down, with no side pockets to pop out when you stand and no pleats to draw attention to your middle.

 And on the subject of Pockets...